ABOUT THE FILMMAKERS

 The answer?
 Yes.
 Though we had no idea where this film was headed, Only In Theaters took on a life of its own through changing markets and slipping sales.
 Then, the pandemic hit and the Laemmle story became the microcosm of the macrocosm—theaters were forced to ask big questions about resilience and viability.
 The entire Laemmle Theater chain closed for more than 16 months, and many never reopened.
 We were able to witness the Laemmles’ extraordinary challenges and triumphs during what was the most tumultuous and emotional 24-month period in the theater’s history.

 Raphael Sbarge (Director/Producer) has spent significant time on both sides of the camera.
 In 2020, Sbarge earned his first Emmy nomination for LA Foodways, a one-hour feature documentary and six-part television series that he directed and produced.
 It debuted on KCET-PBS, which also co-produced the project.
-He has directed several other films for KCET, and is currently in preproduction for a new feature documentary that KCET will co-produce, called 10 Days in Watts.
+He has directed several other films for KCET, and has recently co-produced and directed a new feature documentary with KCET, called 10 Days in Watts.
 Sbarge recently completed a film of Martin Moran’s Obie Award-winning Off-Broadway play The Tricky Part, now on the festival circuit.
 His series On Begley Street with Ed Begley Jr. won numerous awards.
 Sbarge’s first narrative short, The Bird Who Could Fly, has won numerous awards and garnered many laurels at film festivals around the country.
 He is the founder of Wishing Well Entertainment.

 Sbarge has also been a working actor for more than five decades.
 Growing up in New York City, he began working at age 4 on Sesame Street.
 Son of a theatrical costume designer, Sbarge grew up backstage.
 He has appeared in five plays on Broadway and on stages around the country, and dozens of movies, including Risky Business, My Science Project, Independence Day, Pearl Harbor and Vision Quest.
 Sbarge has appeared in more than 100 television guest and series regular roles on network television shows, including the long-running ABC hit Once Upon a Time, Steven Bochco’s TNT drama Murder in the First and The Guardian for CBS, among others.